Preserving Privacy and Security in Federated Learning: Introduction

+Federated learning is an engaging framework for large-scale distributed training of deep learning models with thousands to millions of users.
+In every round, a central server distributes the current global model to a random subset of users.
+Each of the users trains locally and submits a model update to the server.
+Then, the server averages the updates into a new global model.
+Federated learning has inspired many applications in many domains, especially training image classifiers and next-word predictors on users’ smartphones \cite{hard2018federated}.
+To exploit a wide range of training data while maintaining users’ privacy, federated learning by design has no visibility into users’ local data and training.

 Despite the great potential of federated learning in large-scale distributed training with thousands to millions of users, the current system is still vulnerable to certain privacy and security risks.
 First, although the training data of each user is not disclosed to the server, the model update is.
-This causes a privacy threat since it is suggested that a trained neural network’s parameters enable a reconstruction and/or inference of the original training data \cite{fredrikson2015model,abadi2016deep}.
-Second, federated learning is generically vulnerable to model poisoning attacks that leverage the fact that federated learning enables adversarial users to directly influence the global model, thereby allowing considerably more powerful attacks \cite{bagdasaryan2020backdoor}.
+This poses a privacy threat, as it is suggested that a trained neural network’s parameters enable a reconstruction and/or inference of the original training data \cite{nguyen2023active,fredrikson2015model,abadi2016deep}.
+Second, federated learning is generally vulnerable to model poisoning attacks that leverage the fact that federated learning enables adversarial users to directly influence the global model, thereby allowing considerably more powerful attacks \cite{bagdasaryan2020backdoor}.
 Recent research on federated learning focuses on either improving the privacy of model updates \cite{bonawitz2017practical,aono2017privacy,zhang2020batchcrypt} or preventing certain poisoning attacks from malicious users \cite{bagdasaryan2020backdoor,wang2020attack,xie2019dba}, but not both.

-To preserve users privacy, secure aggregation protocols have been introduced into federated learning to devise a training framework that protect the local models \cite{bonawitz2017practical,aono2017privacy,zhang2020batchcrypt}.
+To preserve user privacy, secure aggregation protocols have been introduced into federated learning to devise a training framework that protects the local model updates \cite{bonawitz2017practical,aono2017privacy,zhang2020batchcrypt}.
 These protocols enable the server to privately combine the local models in order to update the global model without learning any information about each individual local model.
-In specific, the server can compute the sum of the parameters of the local models while not having access to the local models themselves.
+Specifically, the server can compute the sum of the parameters of the local models while not having access to the local models themselves.
 As a result, the local model updates are concealed from the server, thereby preventing the server from exploiting the updates of any user to infer their private training data.